Sport. Health. Nutrition. Gym. For style

 In Canada, the holiday is celebrated on October 5th.
 In honor of this event, a commemorative stamp was issued in 2002.

-But wherever we are
+But wherever we are,

-We didn't forget you
+We haven't forgotten you

-Simple and heartfelt
+Simple and heartfelt,

-You are our eternal youth
+You are our eternal youth,

 My first teacher!